BluTargaryan/peaceakoja-portfolio-v2/README.md

 Added the about me section and made it responsive

 ## Diary Entry 5
-Added the footer and made it responsive
+Added the footer, as well as contact and portfolio links,  and made it responsive